Haru2022/RQUL-UIE/README.md

 # RQUL-UIE

 This is the official repo of RQUL-UIE contains the inference script and local pipeline code.
-The pre-trained model can be loaded by the huggingface model card "HaruCloud9/RQUL-UIE".
+The pre-trained model can be loaded by the huggingface model card "HaruCloud9/RQUL-UIE", which is already preset in the test.py.

 ## Create the environment